 The jointed handlebar requires just a push of a button and enables you to change the angle for additional height.
 You’ll find this feature handy if you and your partner are radically different in height or you’re looking for more wrist support.

 We love the accessories this unit is equipped with.
 The foot cover rolls over the top of the bassinet when needed.
 Well above your child’s resting space, this helps block wind and chills while maintaining an empty sleep space below.

-This unit also comes with a coordinating diaper bag that’s designed to attach to the handlebar.
 It’s a great space to stash a small diaper bag, purse, or other baby-related items.
 The detachable handlebar works well for older children, providing an extra step of security to prevent the stroller from tipping during use.

 An aluminum frame provides plenty of durability while keeping this stroller lightweight.
 It can easily be steered with just one hand and isn’t too heavy to lift if needed.
 If you find yourself navigating a lot of curbs, this stroller can be an excellent option for you.